 Whether you’re a local meeting someone for the first time or a visiting couple on a honeymoon, New York City is full of the best date night restaurants.
 This cosmopolitan city is a hot spot for food culture and romantic atmosphere.
 The only problem is there’s too many to choose from!
 In a town where there are so many restaurants that they’re spilling out onto the streets, how are you supposed to know where to go?
 Or, more importantly, which place will impress your date the most?

 Here are our personal recommendations of the best date night restaurants in the city.
-And as for making a good impression, check out how many of these restaurants are AAA Diamond Rated.
-For more information on the AAA Diamond Rating system, click here.
+And as for making a good impression, check out how many of these restaurants have AAA Diamond designations.
+Learn more about AAA Diamonds.

 Formerly a carriage house used by Aaron Burr himself, One if by Land, Two if by Sea is a fine dining restaurant with a Revolutionary War theme.
 The restaurant is named after the famous ride of Paul Revere, and the decor is reminiscent of New York’s Revolutionary history.
 Their beautiful dining rooms feature stained glass, chandeliers, fireplaces and arched windows looking out onto a lush garden.
 And like many other Colonial structures, it’s rumored to be haunted.
 For some reason, that just makes it sound more romantic.
 Some choice options from the three-course prix fixe menu include hand-pulled pasta, rabbit schnitzel, New Zealand venison and pumpkin-spiked racks of lamb.
 It’s pricey, but you’ll never find a more romantic trip back in time.